MartinBINARD/MartinBinard_5_23082021/README.md

 # MartinBinard_5_23082021

 **Projet 5**

-***An e-commerce website called Orinoco***
+**_An e-commerce website called Orinoco_**

 ![logo-orinoco](./Front-end/public/img/Orinoco-logo-title.png)

-**Main branch - Commit #27**
+**Main branch - Commit #28**

 # Description

-* This website is a project to web developer course teached by [Openclassroom](https://openclassrooms.com/en/paths/141-web-developer)
+- This website is a project to web developer course teached by [Openclassroom](https://openclassrooms.com/en/paths/141-web-developer)

-* The Front-end website is made from scratch, only API & images products are delivered.
+- The Front-end website is made from scratch, only API & images products are delivered.
 The customer can select different items & add it to its cart.
-* The server will respond an order id & the customer will see the total order price.
+- The server will respond an order id & the customer will see the total order price.

 # Main goals

-* Use Bootstrap 5, JS & call API.
+- Use Bootstrap 5, JS & call API.

 # Change done

-* Add conditions to prevent empty cart order sent to server into checkAndSendToServer().
-* Remove console.log().
-* Remove useless variables.
-* Add rounded class to img item in index.html.
+- Rename main.js to common.js.

 # WEBSITE LINK